home-assistant/developers.home-assistant/docs/documenting.md

 The easiest way to get started with development is to use Visual Studio Code with devcontainers, in the same way as for working on Home Assistant Core development.
 Have a look at the [Development Environment](https://developers.home-assistant.io/docs/development_environment) page for instructions.

-To review the changes, open the command palette and choose ´Tasks: Run Task´ and then ´Preview´.
+To review the changes, open the command palette and choose ´Tasks: Run Task´ and then ´Run Home Assistant Core´.

 ### Manual Environment